Scratch built Australian-style cocktail MAME cabinet

 As with all my projects, they start life as a plain piece of 18mm MDF.

-My assistant and I draw the designs from the CAD drawing onto the wood, preparting for the cuts.
+My assistant and I draw the designs from the CAD drawing onto the wood, preparing for the cuts.

 Assembly begins.
 As with my previous cabinet, 40mm square pine framing is used to join all sides together.
 Some would call it overkill, I call it having three kids and needing everything I make to survive them.